Adult Changes in Thought Study

 Historical Life Course & Social Determinants of Health Data

-The ACT Study is conducting a one-time survey administered to participants focused on early life-course exposures, and has plans to enhance use of geocoded and U.S. Census-linked data.
+The ACT Life Course Core is conducting a one-time survey administered to active ACT participants focused on early life-course exposures, and has plans to enhance use of geocoded and U.S. Census-linked data.

 Data Generated from ACT-Affiliated Research Studies

 This includes a variety of data types not collected as part of any of the data streams above, added for the explicit purpose of answering a research question funded by an ancillary grant working with the ACT cohort.
-Examples include the ACT Air Pollution study, various traumatic brain injury projects, and ACT-eye.
+Some examples include the ACT Air Pollution study, various traumatic brain injury projects, and the Eye ACT study.